wosheesh/wmaterka/about.md

 <div class="section">
     <p>If you are after my academic CV <a href="/s/Wojtek Materka CV Nov_2025.pdf" target="_blank" rel="noopener noreferrer">here it is</a>.</p>
-    <p>I'm a professor, a painter, a consultant, a father, someone who rides motorcycles.
-These are costumes consciousness is currently wearing.
+    <p>I'm a professor, a consultant, a father, a painter, someone who rides motorcycles.
+These are some of the costumes I am currently wearing.
 Some fit better than others.</p>
 </div>

 <div class="interference-section">